 We purchased this project mostly mechanically intact.
 The drivetrain was in very good shape, and the entire exhaust including the ceramic coated headers was brand new.
 The previous owner had professionally installed a true dual-pipe arrangement, which meant switching out the crossmember for a beefy aftermarket piece so the exhaust could pass through.
-The drivetrain is still factory-issue, with the original 350 cubin inch engine backed by a TH350 transmission.
-The rear gear ratio appears to be 2.73, so while not great for acceleration it is fantastic for fuel mileage.
+The drivetrain is still factory-issue, with the original 350 cubic inch engine backed by a TH350 transmission.
+The rear gear ratio appears to be 2.73, so while not great for acceleration it should be fantastic for fuel mileage.

 The suspension front end was almost entirely rebuilt, and the rear suspension was in good shape.
 The factory air shocks are replaced with standard hydraulic shocks.
 We're not sure how we feel about this modification, and might change it back.
 This car was being used as a daily driver when we scooped it up, as the owner had to sell it, so mechanically it appears to be well maintained and in great shape.
 The factory 4 barrel Quadrajet carburetor looks rebuilt and the car starts right away every time.